astroumd/lmtoy/docs/webrun.md

 4. Combine fields into a mosaiced field (e.g. MX-2, US-20).
 Fairly simple in script generator, but not provided in default pipeline?

 5. Should we allow a raw extraction?
-Time-out grace period - rsource magmt - how many jobs
+Time-out grace period - resource management - how many jobs

 6. Run a single bank pipeline from start.
 Normally it's both, then new tiers on each bank.

 ### Things webrun must not do

-1. no meta data construction (meta=0) and archive ingestion
+1. no meta data construction (meta=0) and archive ingestion (no need for a dir4dv directory)